 - Teaching Assistant Development Course

-- Two options for Teaching Assistant Development are offered:
+- Two options are offered for fulfilling the requirement of participating in a Teaching Assistant Development course:

 - Student must register for either GRAD 701 or an equivalent course offered by their academic unit that has been approved by the Graduate School.
 See below for information on the approved departmental-specific exceptions to GRAD 701.